-- Website development and maintenance related to the grant or the award. - Activities for knowledge transfer (e.g. organization of seminars, study days, symposia or training sessions) and dissemination to the general public (media relations, video production, social media, general public activities, production of popularized content). - Translation of research articles and reports. - Open access publishing in accordance with Fonds requirements (see the Fonds de recherche du Québec Open Access Policy for the Dissemination of Research). - Reproduction and dissemination of funded research.
+- Website development and maintenance related to the grant or the award. - Activities for knowledge transfer (e.g. organization of seminars, study days, symposia or training sessions) and dissemination to the general public (media relations, video production, social media, general public activities, production of popularized content). - Translation of research articles and reports. - Processing and dissemination costs for peer-reviewed publications that are made openly available in accordance with the requirements set out in the Fonds de recherche du Québec Open Access Policy for the Dissemination of Research (2019 or 2022 version).
+For awards subject to the 2022 version of the Open Access Policy for the Dissemination of Research, the expense is eligible if these publications are made openly available immediately and published under an open license and, furthermore, the costs are paid to a scholarly journal in one of the 3 following situations: - o (i) the journal does not charge a subscription fee;